2025 GT World Challenge Europe: Closing rounds

 At Circuit Ricardo Tormo’s penultimate season round, Pepper and Engstler won race one.
 An incident-filled first lap eliminated many front-runners, including the No. 32 BMW and No. 59 McLaren.
 After pit stops, the No. 69 Emil Frey Ferrari of Vermeulen and Lulham led, but a post-race penalty promoted the No. 63 Lamborghini to first.
 The No. 58 Garage 59 McLaren took the Gold Cup win after finishing second overall, with the No. 48 Mercedes-AMG third.
 Silver Cup honours went to the No. 30 Team WRT BMW, and the Bronze Cup win went to the No. 74 Kessel Racing Ferrari.
 In race two, after retiring in race one, the No. 32 BMW won, narrowly ahead of the No. 63 Lamborghini and No. 59 McLaren, after decisive overtakes from van der Linde.
 The No. 69 Ferrari won in the Gold Cup and claimed the title, while Silver Cup honours went to the No. 10 Boutsen VDS Mercedes-AMG, with Mex Jansen just 2 points behind heading into the final round.
 Kessel Racing’s No. 74 won the Bronze Cup title after finishing third, with the No. 89 Lionspeed GP Porsche winning the race in class.

 Circuit de Barcelona-Catalunya hosted the season finale, featuring an exciting event that awarded the overall and Silver Cup titles.
 After recovering from twenty-first on the grid, the No. 32 Team WRT BMW would finish in sixth place, clinching the overall championship for Weerts and van der Linde, with the No. 48 Mercedes-AMG Mann Filter failing to score points.
 Nevertheless, at the end of the race, it was the No. 58 Garage 59 Gold Cup car that took overall victory, having dominated despite complicated safety car and full-course yellow periods.
 The No. 777 AlManar Racing by WRT BMW, also in the Gold Cup, would achieve second place overall, with the ROWE Racing BMW finishing third.
-Ending a difficult season with a good result saw the No. 50 AF Corse Ferrari finish fourth, with the No. 99 Tresor Attempto Racing Audi complete the top five and take first place in the Silver Cup.
-Despite not winning, the No. 10 Boutsen VDS Mercedes-AMG’s third place in class was enough to secure the championship for Aurèlien Panis and César Gazeau, with title rival Jansen finishing in fifth.
+Ending a difficult season with a good result saw the No. 50 AF Corse Ferrari finish fourth, with the No. 99 Tresor Attempto Racing Audi completing the top five and taking first place in the Silver Cup.
+Despite not winning, the No. 10 Boutsen VDS Mercedes-AMG’s third place in class was enough to secure the championship for Aurèlien Panis and César Gazeau, with title rival Jansen finishing in fifth in class.
 Finally, the No. 97 Rutronik Racing Porsche of Loek Hartog, Antares Au and Morris Schuring took the win in the Bronze Cup.